 Lastly – consider how the works on your home could be phased to either help you remain at home for the duration or save you grief and costs in one period of time.
 It might be worth taking on the loft and first floor now but saving the ground floor and its extension for another year.

 Consider every opportunity to bring light into your home, whether it’s from the roof or the main elevations of the house.
 If you’re building an extension, be careful not to make the existing space dark and uninviting; but sometimes these things happen, so make the space work for you with a utility room, storage space or additional loo.

 If you’re keen to make the most of your roof spaces, it’s relatively cosmetic work to install a ceiling loft hatch and board out over the existing trusses.
-But removal of the bottom section of each truss (which the ceiling is fixed to) to raise the ceiling up to the underside of the pitched roof is not the straight forward opportunity that it may seem to be.
+But the removal of the bottom section of each truss (to which the ceiling is fixed) to raise the ceiling up to the underside of the pitched roof is not the straightforward opportunity that it may seem to be.
 It’s likely the trusses will need to remain as a triangular arrangement in order to maintain their integrity.